olivertiessen/.dotfiles/README.md

 - [Oh My Bash](https://github.com/ohmybash/oh-my-bash) is a shell enhancer that includes skins.
 - [tmux](https://github.com/tmux/tmux) is a terminal multiplexer.
+- [tpm](https://github.com/tmux-plugins/tpm) is a plugin manager for tmux, it is required for catppuccin theme.
 - [GNU Stow](https://www.gnu.org/software/stow/) is a symlink farm manager.
 It creates symbolic links from this repository to your home directory, making it easy to keep your setup organized and version-controlled.

 **Symlink dotfiles to your home directory with stow**